Arrange an Interview

 On campus, during your campus visit.

 You can request an interview when you schedule your visit with the Admissions Office.
+Although we can arrange interviews to occur through mid-January, high school seniors need to contact our office by mid-December to help us better ensure we can accommodate your request for a wintertime interview.
 High school juniors can start interviewing during our spring academic term.

 In your area, with a Carleton alum.

 Our Alumni Admissions Reps are eager to interview prospective students.
-You can request an interview and our Admissions Office will contact you with further information to arrange an interview at a time mutually convenient to you and an AAR.
+You can request an interview and our Admissions Office will contact you with further information to arrange your interview at a time mutually convenient to you and an AAR.
 We offer these interviews May 1 through January 15.
+Given our AARs' schedules, we request that you contact our office by mid-December to arrange your interview, even if you plan for it to occur in January.

 In your area, during an interview day.

-Occasionally our AARs will arrange a full day of interviews.
+Sometimes our AARs arrange a full day of interviews, allowing you to nail down a day, time, and location all in a single registration.
 We'll update our calendar with these events as soon as we schedule them.

 An interview is not required as part of your application to Carleton, but it is recommended.
 It's a chance for us to get to know you as a person, not just a transcript and some test scores, and a chance for you to get to know the college.